mliew21396/remote-work-u2/week-6/7-technical-blog.md

 You've learned a bit about object-oriented programming this week, but there is still a ton to learn.
 In this challenge, select one topic below and do a bit of research on them.
 Then write a blog post about what you've learned.
 Remember to time-box to about an hour for each blog post!

 ## Release 0: New Template
-Copy your blog tempate into a new HTML file named `week6_technical.html`.
+Copy your blog template into a new HTML file named `week6_technical.html`.

 ## Release 1: Research
 Select and research one of the topics below: